 Use pet-immune motion detectors

-Motion detectors and window and door sensors can add a layer of security, but unless your sensors are designed to be pet-immune, they can be triggered every single time your dog or cat moves around.
-Before you place a motion sensor in any area of your home, make sure pet immunity is included as one of its features, or you’ll be dealing with constant false alarms and unneeded alerts.
+Motion detectors and window and door sensors can add a layer of security and luckily Xfinity Home’s motion sensors are designed to be pet-immune.
+They won’t be triggered every single time your dog or cat moves around.
+Pet immunity is an important part of a motion sensor’s capability, otherwise you’ll be dealing with constant false alarms and unneeded alerts.

 Xfinity Home’s wireless motion sensors can tell the difference between a human and a pet weighing up to 85 pounds.
 Each sensor can cover up to a 50-by-50-foot area of your home, making them a good choice for rooms with a lot of windows and doors.
 When placed in a high-traffic area, like the front hallway or kitchen, they’ll send you an alert only if and when unusual activity is detected—not if your pet simply gets up for a drink of water.